Vogue (magazine): Vogue Philippines

 It was announced in January 2022 that Condé Nast would partner with Philippines-based publishing company Mega Global Licensing to launch a Philippine Vogue.
 Bea Valdes was appointed editor-in-chief, Pam Quiñones as the fashion director. and Rhoda Campos-Aldanese as publisher.
 Valdes was known for her accessory line and Quiñones previously worked as editor-in-chief of L'Officiel Manila.

 Apo Whang-Od became the oldest Vogue cover model when she was featured on the April 2023 cover at 106 years of age.

 A men's edition (Vogue Man Philippines) was launched in 2024 as a section in the magazine then as a separate publication from June.
 Danyl Geneciran was appointed editor, previously Geneciran served as editor-in-chief of L'Officiel Philippines.

-Others
+Vogue Romania

-Currently twenty-eight editions of Vogue operate around the world and four editions are closed.
-A South African edition also operated in the 1960s, as an offshoot of British Vogue similar to how Vogue Australia and Vogue New Zealand were launched.
+In April 2026 it was announced that a Romanian edition of Vogue will launch in Spring 2027.
+The magazine is to be published six times per year, in a licensing agreement with Aemme.